typhon-project/typhonml/README.md

 - TyphonML supporting tools detect inconsistent data models (e.g. data entities in relational databases that refer to inexistent collections in document-based data models).
 - TyphonML supporting tools provide modellers with early feedback about the specified data models (i.e. deployment feasibility of the modelled data with respect to the actual resource availabilities).

-## How to instal TyphonML Eclipse plugin
+## How to install TyphonML Eclipse plugin

 ### Eclipse Installer